 Because of their cute and cuddly nature and their adorable fluffy tails, many will often forget when they see a squirrel that is actually a rodent that may cause extensive property damage while looking for food.
-Squirrels are obviously clever and will frequently find ways to obtain food that other rodents wouldn’t normally be able to get, like eating from bird feeders situated high off the floor or pops up seeds, nuts, and bulbs that were located by their excellent little noses.
-They are also curious by nature and will easily explore new areas for food or a appropriate den.
+Squirrels are obviously clever and will frequently find ways to obtain food that other rodents wouldn’t normally be able to get, like eating from bird feeders situated high off the floor or pull up seeds, nuts, and bulbs that were located by their excellent little noses.
+They are also curious by nature and will easily explore new areas for food or an appropriate den.

-Maintaining squirrels out of your house can often prove difficult for the average homeowner, especially if there is a large population of them nearby.
+Keeping squirrels out of your house can often prove difficult for the average homeowner, especially if there is a large population of them nearby.
 However, Wildlife Removal can handle this problem with ease.
-This species can get very territorial during mating season (or after giving birth) along with a quiet attic can frequently become the perfect hideout for these animals.
-The simplest way to avoid an infestation is to avoid entry in the first area by sealing up any openings or other entryways which would usually go unnoticed.
-In northern regions it is also essential not to forget the chimney; with their exceptional climbing ability squirrels can descend right it down.
-If a professional is required, they will install small metal cages to trap the animal within and utilize favorite treats such as nuts or peanut butter as incentives.
+This species can get very territorial during mating season (or after giving birth) and a quiet attic can frequently become the perfect hideout for these animals.
+The simplest way to avoid an infestation is to avoid entry in the first place by sealing up any openings or other entryways which would usually go unnoticed.
+In northern regions it is also essential not to forget the chimney; with their exceptional climbing ability squirrels can descend right down.
+If a professional is required, they will install small metal cages to trap the animal and utilize favorite treats such as nuts or peanut butter as incentives.
 Others have had success deploying a blanket substituted across their furry friend or deploying animal urine to create the illusion of a predator within the crawlspace, but so long as there is access the squirrel will eventually return.